OptimistikSAS/OIBus/documentation/docs/guide/south-connectors/mqtt.md

         | -> temperatureTank1
         | -> temperatureTank2
 ````
 It is then possible to subscribe to a dataset by entering a parent node, for example `France/#` or `France/Chambery/#`.
 It is also possible to directly enter a complete path, for example `France/Paris/temperatureTank1` to subscribe to only
 one data.

-### Subscriptions
 When a MQTT client subscribes to a data item on the broker, the broker sends the new values as soon as they are
 available for each client subscribing to this data.
-The scan mode is therefore always **listen**.
-It is a subscription
-of the MQTT client, which waits for the broker to send him new values.

 Once the value is retrieved, it is associated to the point ID (which can be different from the topic).
 Ths point ID
 will then be used to the North connectors to which it will be sent.